Neutral / cushion / high arch

 Updates to Icebug Oribi 3 RB9X

 - The midsole of the Icebug Oribi 3 RB9X is softer when compared to the previous version.
 The change is from 58A to 54A.
-With the right combination of the 7 mm drop, it aims to deliver the right amount of support that the runner needs throughout the activities.
+With the right combination of the 7 mm drop, it aims to deliver the right amount of support that the neutral runner needs throughout the activities.

 - The updated tongue is utilized in the footwear.
 A more direct feeling is encouraged because of its thin construction.